Cookies on this site

 Atopic Dermatitis Diagnosis

-EASI assesses what parts of your body are affected and the severity of the eczema in each of those body locations.
+EASI assesses what parts of your body are affected and the severity of the in each of those body locations.
 The IGA uses your doctor’s subjective opinion to make an overall global assessment of the severity of your condition.

 can also affect you emotionally.
 You may feel alone at times, but there are millions of people who may be living with similar physical and mental symptoms related to . affects more than 18 million adults and 9.6 million children in the US.

 Here you can read about their stories and find useful tips and tools to navigating life with .

 is a complex, disease.
 It is unclear what triggers ; however, it can run in families, meaning that if you have it, your child may be more likely to develop it as well.

 often begins in early childhood and can be triggered or affected by many factors such as environment, stress, and lifestyle.

 Food Allergies More Prevalent in Skin-Scratching Atopic Dermatitis Patients

 New research explores the connection between scratching the skin and intestinal changes in patients with .
 Research conducted at Boston Children’s Hospital suggests that giving in to the urge to scratch may lead to food allergies in patients with .
 Read about the study by clicking the link below.